lampe-games/godot-open-rts/README.md

 ![Open RTS](./media/screenshot_1400x650.png "Open RTS")

-Open Source RTS project made with Godot 4.
+Open Source real-time strategy game made with Godot 4.

 ## Purposes of this project

+This game is not going to be a very advanced RTS that would compete with other games of this genre.
+Instead, it will focus on simplicity and clean design so that it can:
- - to showcase Godot 4 capabilities in terms of developing RTS games
+ - showcase Godot 4 capabilities in terms of developing RTS games
- - to provide an open-source project template for creating RTS games
+ - provide an open-source project template for creating RTS games
- - to educate game creators on creating RTS game mechanics
+ - educate game creators on creating RTS game mechanics

 ## Features